 When cutting polyimide, it is important to use the correct type of lens.
-The lens should have a low focus depth to minimize the amount of material that is heated by the laser.
+The lens should have a low focus depth to minimize the amount of material heated by the laser.
 The best way to determine the optimal settings for cutting polyimide is to experiment with different settings and see what works best for your specific material.
-Kapton® is a type of polyimide that is commonly used in laser cutting and engraving.
-It is also a good example of a polyimide film that can be used for laser cutting and engraving.
-Kapton® has a low melting point and is used in a variety of applications in which high-temperature resistance, chemical resistance, and electrical insulation are required.
-In this article, we will discuss how to laser cut and engrave extruded polyimide, cast polyimide, and more.
+Kapton® is a well-known brand of polyimide film often used in laser cutting and engraving applications.
+Kapton is thermally stable up to approximately 400 °C and is used in a variety of applications requiring high-temperature resistance, chemical resistance, and electrical insulation.
+This article will discuss how to laser cut and engrave extruded polyimide, cast polyimide, and more.

 How To Laser Cut and Engrave Extruded Polyimide